-To do this, you the |acceptEyesClosed | parameter.
+To get the best shot with two closed eyes, use the acceptEyesClosed parameter.
 The parameter has the following values:

 Value Description true Specifies that frames that contain faces with closed eyes can be best shots. false Default.
 Specifies that frames that contain faces with closed eyes cannot be best shots.